ihmeuw/vivarium_research/docs/source/models/templates/concept_model_template.rst

 4.0 Miscellaneous
 +++++++++++++++++

-This section is intended for any other components to your new project that need to be tracked!
+This section is intended for any other components to your new project that need to be tracked, but aren't necessarily things that the engineering team needs to know in order to implement the proposed design.
+Anything that needs to be specifically highlighted for engineering should go in 'Simulation Design' above.

 Information in this section may include:

 * Causal framework